rayliu20k/learngit/readme.txt

-Git is distributed a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-Git is a good SCM.
-Git is a good tools.
+Git has a mutable index called stage.